-π Data: CFTC Disaggregated Commitments of Traders β Managed Money Category β Positions as of May 26, 2026 (released May 30, 2026).
+π Data: CFTC Disaggregated Commitments of Traders β Managed Money Category.
+ICE Futures Europe positions as of June 2, 2026 (released June 5, 2026); NYMEX WTI Physical and Brent Last Day positions carried forward from May 26, 2026 (Jun 2 NYMEX release pending β labeled prior week).
 Note: CFTC reports Tuesday positions; released following Friday.

 WTI (NYMEX + ICE Europe) Net